appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 Step by step:

-1. Client makes a 'Create OAuth2 Session' request to the Server, containing the user specified provider.
+1. Client makes a 'Create OAuth2 Session' request to the Appwrite, containing the user specified provider.
-2. Server makes a 'Create OAuth2 Session' request to Appwrite, containing the provider, and a success authentication redirect URL.
-3. Appwrite returns a URL for a page to authenticate with the OAuth2 provider.
+2. Appwrite returns a URL for a page to authenticate with the OAuth2 provider.
-4. Server returns the authentication URL to the Client.
+3. Server returns the authentication URL to the Client.
-5. User is redirected to the authentication URL, and authenticates with the OAuth2 provider.
+4. User is redirected to the authentication URL, and authenticates with the OAuth2 provider.
-6. OAuth2 provider redirects the browser back to Appwrite.
+5. OAuth2 provider redirects the browser back to Appwrite.
-7. Appwrite sets the session cookie on the Appwrite domain, and redirects the browser to the success URL, **which now includes a userId & temporary token.** e.g. `myssrapp.com/oauth2/success?userId=387asdf7rh42346&token=adfh38khjasd83j`
+6. Appwrite sets the session cookie on the Appwrite domain, and redirects the browser to the success URL, **which now includes a userId & temporary token.** e.g. `myssrapp.com/oauth2/success?userId=387asdf7rh42346&token=adfh38khjasd83j`
-8. Server exchanges the temporary token for a session token, using the new exchange endpoint, and sets the session cookie on the Server domain.
+7. Server exchanges the temporary token for a session token, using the new exchange endpoint, and sets the session cookie on the Server domain.

 The SSR application must set up the success page to call the exchange endpoint.
 The page can then set session cookie on the SSR domain.

 ##### New Exchange Token Endpoint

-**PUT /v1/account/sessions/oauth/exchange** - Exchange a temporary OAuth2 token for a session token.
+**PUT /v1/account/sessions/token** - Exchange a temporary token for a session token.

+This endpoint can replace the existing `Update magic URL` and `Update phone session` endpoints.
+To keep backwards compatibility, we can alias the existing endpoints to this new endpoint.

 **Request**